tejasm05/Copy-Virus/README.md

 # Copy-Virus
 In development, has problems but doesn't give errors since it's made with try , except blocks.
 Basically duplicates the files and eats your hard drive up.
-Caution, it's malware

  the code does the following things:
   Copies itself to three different locations, the paths are constructed automatically. # but this doesnt work mainly because shutil module in python sucks.